datavorous/Gray-Scott-Reaction-Diffusion-Model/README.md

 # Reaction-Diffusion Simulation

-This project implements a Reaction-Diffusion simulation using the Gray-Scott model, available in both C++ and web versions.
+This project implements a Reaction-Diffusion simulation using the Gray-Scott model, available in both C and web versions.
 It visualizes various patterns that emerge from the interaction of two virtual chemicals in a 2D grid.

 ## Visual Demonstrations